Rona (store): Big box stores

 In the 1990s, Rona established the Rona Home & Garden stores.
 Rona Home & Garden stores are large, ranging from 85000 to 150000 sqft, with a warehouse-style similar to The Home Depot and Lowe's.
 Faced with chronic under-performance in some markets outside of Quebec, Rona closed six big box stores in 2012, five in Ontario and one in British Columbia.

 While stores of Home Depot and Lowe's as well as the defunct Réno-Dépôt chain have always been company owned, Rona Home & Garden locations were until 2015 a combination of corporately owned and franchised.
 As warehouse home improvement stores entered the market, Rona had brought together successful owners of small Rona affiliate stores in Quebec to invest in one or more big box format stores despite the massive investment required to build such outlets.
 Thus many Rona Home & Garden locations in that province had local ownership, a tradition of the family hardware store, and a great deal of flexibility to adapt to the market at the store level.
 Barring a few locations in Ontario, almost all of Rona's big-box format stores in the rest of Canada were entirely corporate-owned.
 In 2015, Rona acquired all remaining Rona Home & Garden franchise stores across the country to make the big box chain wholly owned by the company.

 In December 2016, Lowe's Canada announced that 40 large-format Rona stores outside of Quebec would be rebranded under the Lowe's name, as part of an effort to re-position the Rona brand for mid-size stores.

 In July 2023, following the sale of Rona to Sycamore Partners, Rona announced that it would introduce a new store banner known as Rona+ to encompass the former Lowe's locations.
 The conversion began with 10 locations in Ontario on July 27, 2023 and was completed in March 2024 with the Lowe's stores in Western Canada.
-On September 26, 2024, Rona indicated its intentions to rebrand all remaining Réno-Dépôt stores to Rona+ as of October 10, 2024.
-The renodepot.com website would close and redirect customers to rona.ca.
-In December 2024, Rona announced that 15 Rona L'Entrepôt (Rona Home & Garden) stores, all located in Quebec, would in turn switch to the Rona+ nameplate by May 2025.
+Rona also began to convert non-Lowe's stores to the branding as well, including the 16 remaining Réno-Dépôt stores, and Rona Home & Garden locations in Quebec and Winnipeg.